The rules and procedures for marking goods are regulated by Federal Law No. 184 of December 27, 2002. According to Article 27 of this law:

 According to the law, the new EAC circulation mark is used for products that are subject to mandatory confirmation of compliance with the requirements of technical regulations.

 This means that a product with an EAC mark has passed the conformity assessment procedures established in the technical regulations and complies with the requirements therein.
-Products are affixed with a single circulation mark until they are released into free circulation on the EAEU market.
+Products are affixed with a single circulation mark until they are released into free circulation on the EAC market.
 In this case, using this mark before a completed conformity confirmation procedure is prohibited.

 According to the law, two groups of goods are clearly distinguished: